VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 ## Exercise 4: Medium_Level_API_Dropper
 In this exercise, we will make the first modification to the reference dropper and replace the Windows APIs (kernel32.dll) with native APIs (ntdll.dll).
-We create a **medium-level API shellcode dropper** in short **MLA-Dropper** based on native APIs.
+We create a **medium-level API shellcode dropper** in short **Medium-Level-Dropper** based on native APIs.
 ![medium_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235372969-4d24ddec-7ee5-443e-966a-24b3d70dc3a8.png)

 ## Exercice 4 tasks:
-### Create MLA-Dropper
+### Create Medium-Level-Dropper
-1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the MLA-Dropper.
+1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the Medium-Level-Dropper.
-2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ MLA-Dropper poc.
+2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ Medium-Level-Dropper poc.
-3. Compile the MLA-Dropper as release or debug x64.
+3. Compile the Medium-Level-Dropper as release or debug x64.
 4. Create and run a staged x64 meterpreter listener with msfconsole.
 5. Run your compiled .exe and verify that a stable command and control channel opens.
-### Analyse MLA-Dropper
+### Analyse Medium-Level-Dropper
-6. Use the Visual Studio tool dumpbin to analyze the compiled MLA-Dropper.
+6. Use the Visual Studio tool dumpbin to analyze the compiled Medium-Level-Dropper.
 Is the result what you expected?
-7. Use the API Monitor to analyze the compiled MLA-Dropper in the context of the four APIs used.
+7. Use the API Monitor to analyze the compiled Medium-Level-Dropper in the context of the four APIs used.
 Is the result what you expected?
-8. Use the x64dbg debugger to analyze the compiled MLA dropper: from which module and location are the syscalls from the four APIs used being executed?
+8. Use the x64dbg debugger to analyze the compiled Medium-Level-Dropper: from which module and location are the syscalls from the four APIs used being executed?
 Is the result what you expected?

 ## Visual Studio
-To create the MLA-Dropper project, follow the procedure of the high-level API dropper exercise, take a look to follow the necessary steps.
+To create the Medium-Level-Dropper project, follow the procedure of the High-Level-Dropper exercise, take a look to follow the necessary steps.
-We replace all Windows APIs with the corresponding native APIs and create our MLA-Dropper.
+We replace all Windows APIs with the corresponding native APIs and create our Medium-Level-Dropper.
 - NtAllocateVirtualMemory
 - NtWriteVirtualMemory
 - NtCreateThreadEx
 - NtWaitForSingleObject

 The code works as follows.
 Unlike the Windows APIs, most of the native APIs are not officially or partially documented by Microsoft and are therefore not intended for Windows OS developers.
-To use the native APIs in our MLA-Dropper, we must manually define the function pointers for the native API functions in the MLA-Dropper code.
+To use the native APIs in our Medium-Level-Dropper, we must manually define the function pointers for the native API functions in the Medium-Level-Dropper code.
 <details>

  ```